-Orientation- The University educates students and employees about sexual assaults, domestic violence, dating violence and stalking through mandatory orientation of new students and new employees.
+Orientation-The University educates students and employees about sexual assaults, domestic violence, dating violence and stalking through mandatory orientation of new students and new employees.
+These trainings are ongoing and offered consistently throughout the year.

-Rape Aggression Defense (RAD)- Rape Aggression Defense is a four-week, practical self-defense course incorporating physical training and classroom education.
+Rape Aggression Defense (RAD)-

+Rape Aggression Defense is a four-week, practical self-defense course incorporating physical training and classroom education.
 The course, intended for women twelve years of age and older, is taught three to four times a year by certified RAD instructors at UDPS.
 For more information or schedules, visit the "Crime Prevention" portion of the Department of Public Safety webpage (www.dps.utah.edu).

 After Dark Escort- After dark, or in any uncomfortable situation, University security personnel or police officers will come to your campus location and walk or drive you to your residence hall, car, shuttle, bus or TRAX stop.
 For this service, call (801) 585-2677.
+This service is available 24/7.

-Emergency Phones (E-Phone or Blue Light phone)- Emergency phones are strategically placed on Main campus and in the Health Sciences Center in some campus walkways, parking lots, parking structures, some elevators, and other locations.
+or Blue Light phone)- Emergency phones are strategically placed on Main campus and in the Health Sciences Center in some campus walkways, parking lots, parking structures, some elevators, and other locations.
 These phones provide direct emergency access to UDPS dispatchers to report an emergency or to get immediate help UPDS maintain a 24 hour communications center, and anyone on campus may summon assistance by dialing 911 (9-911 from a campus phone).